thibault-charlottin/ACC-platoon-fuel-consumption/README.md

 ## Installation

 ### From sources

-Using [conda](https://docs.conda.io/en/latest/miniconda.html), create a new environment:
+The environment of the repository is managed with 'conda' which allows to track all packages installed.
+'conda' must be installed using the terminal or upgraded as explained [here](https://docs.conda.io/en/latest/miniconda.html).

+To create a new environment, connect to the local working directory and run the following command:
 ````bash
 conda env create -f conda/env.yaml
 ````

-Activate it:
+To activate the environment, run the following command:
 ````bash
 conda activate engine_ACC_TRB_2023
 ````

-Finally install the sources in the activated environment:
+To install the packages in the activated environment, run the following command:

 ````bash
 python -m pip install -e .
 ````
+Finally, the codes can be run using a source editor such as VS Code or Jupyter in Webmode.

 ## Recreating the engine results using VEHLIB